 - Struggle to resist cravings

 - Find attending regular appointments on time challenging

 Who Is Outpatient Rehab Right For?

 Outpatient care is the ideal step down from a more structured rehab program or an excellent first step on the healing journey for some people.
-Recovery is highly personal and there’s no one size fits all, but in general, outpatient rehab is more effective for people with milder substance use disorders.
+Recovery programs are highly personal and there’s no one size fits all, but in general, outpatient rehab centers are more effective for people with milder substance use disorders.

-We can help you decide which treatment method is best suited to your individual needs based on your circumstances and medical background.
+We can help you decide which treatment plan is best suited to your individual needs based on your circumstances and medical advice.

 Get Help Choosing If Inpatient or Outpatient Is Best for You

-If you’re ready to start rehab but need advice about whether inpatient vs outpatient rehab is better for you, call Brookside Treatment today at 606-658-3078.
+If you’re ready to start rehab but need advice about whether inpatient vs outpatient rehab is better for you, call Brookside Treatment center today at 606-342-7089.